jr0cket/javascript-meteor-workshop/04-developer-workflow-for-git-and-heroku.md

   Use the developer workflow to push this change to Heroku and update your live application:

     git add .
-    git commit -m "leaderboard listed in asscending alphabetically order" git push heroku master
+    git commit -m "title added to leaderboard" git push heroku master

   Now you have an updated live application.

 ## Modify your project again

-  Next, we add a button to the application to toggle the order of the leaderboard.
+  The title is not placed in a great position, so lets update the stylesheet.
+Edit the leaderboard.css file and add the following style definition (after the first style definition for body):

+    body > h1 {
+    width: 80%;
+    margin-left: 200px;
+    margin-right: 200px;
+    }

 ## Push your changs to Heroku again